Publications

 To what extent did measurement issues contribute to this quadrupling?
 We revisit two recently studied potential biases in the Current Population Survey: rotation group bias (Krueger, Mas and Niu, 2017) and difficulty-of-reaching bias (Heffetz and Reeves, 2019).
 We extend the original analyses to the years prior to the crisis and focus on the six months of peak UR, from April to September 2020.
 Our ballpark estimates suggest that the peak official UR figure could be biased by up to ~1.5 percentage points in either direction.

-Heffetz, Ori .
-Expenditure Visibility And Consumer Behavior: New Evidence.
-2023.
-Web.
-Publisher's VersionAbstract
+Heffetz, O. .
+(2023).
+Expenditure Visibility and Consumer Behavior: New Evidence.
+Retrieved from Publisher's VersionAbstract

 Expenditure visibility—the extent to which a household's spending on a consumption category is noticeable to others—is measured in three new surveys, with ~3,000 telephone and online respondents.
 Visibility shows little change across time (ten years) and survey methods.
 Four different notions, or dimensions, of visibility are measured: the noticeability of above-average spending on a category; that of below-average spending; and the positivity/negativity of impressions made by above- and below-average spending.
 Jointly, these visibility measures explain up to three quarters or more of the observed variation in total-expenditure elasticities across consumption categories in U.S. data.
 Possible theoretical explanations are explored.